 While not only a great life skill, a course of study in Music can establish a basis for further education and employment.
-It is clearly documented that studying Music can lead to a strong and prosperous career in a number of industries through a variety of avenues.
-There are over 150 different career paths available from studying music, including; Arts Administrator, Music Therapist, Arts Educator (Music Teacher, Instrumental Music Teacher, University Music Academic), Performer, Composer, Conductor, Producer, Sound Engineer, Creative Director, Stage Manager, Music Lawyer, Music Journalist, and many more!
+It is clearly documented that studying Music can lead to a strong and prosperous

+University Music Academic), Performer, Composer,

+Conductor, Producer, Sound Engineer, Creative

+Director, Stage Manager, Music Lawyer, Music Journalist, and many more!

 - demonstrate technical skills,

 - · explain music elements and concepts,

-- · use music elements and concepts,
+- use music elements and concepts,

 - · analyse music,

 - · apply compositional devices,

 - apply literacy skills,

-- interpret music elements and concepts,
+- · interpret music elements and concepts,

 - evaluate music to justify the use of music elements and concepts,

 - realise music ideas, and

 - resolve music ideas.

-Year 11 Music starts in Term 4, 2022 - students wishing to undertake Senior Music MUST be enrolled in the Year 10 Music Performance Extension Term 4 class.
+Year 11 Music starts in Term 4, 2023 - students wishing to undertake Senior Music MUST be enrolled in the Year 10 Music Performance Extension Term 4 class.
 Music is delivered using an Alternative Sequence and is a combined class.
 Alternative Sequences rotate units in an A/B style, with students undertaking all four units of study throughout the Music course.

-Year A Unit 1/3 Unit 2/4 Designs Identities Through inquiry learning, the following question is explored: Through inquiry learning, the following question is explored: How does the treatment and combination of different music elements enable musicians to design music that communicates meaning through performance How do musicians use their understanding of music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music?
+Year A Unit 1/3 Unit 2/4 Designs Identities Through inquiry learning, the following question is explored: Through inquiry learning, the following question is explored: How does the treatment and combination of different music elements enable musicians to design music that communicates meaning through performance and composition?
+How do musicians use their understanding of music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music?

-Year E Unit 1/3 Unit 2/4 Innovations Narratives Through inquiry learning, the following question is explored: Through inquiry learning, the following question is explored: How do musicians manipulate music elements to communicate narrative when performing, composing and responding to music?
+Year E Unit 1/3 Unit 2/4 Innovations Narratives Through inquiry learning, the following question is explored: Through inquiry learning, the following question is explored: How do musicians incorporate innovative music practices to communicate meaning when performing and composing?
+How do musicians manipulate music elements to communicate narrative when performing, composing and responding to music?